 Otherwise, at a command prompt, enter the following command:

 In the event of an error, can I control whether WLST continues or exits?

 exitonerror variable.
 Set this variable to

-true to specify that execution should exit when WLST encounters an error, or
+true to specify that execution should exit when WLST encounters an error, or to

 false to continue execution.
 This variable defaults to